zorfling/modern-js-for-php-devs/src/pages/3-Why-React-Vue-Not-jQuery/index.md

 ## So this is the end?

 jQuery is an amazing library that changed the JavaScript landscape.
 But maybe it's time to hang up the dollar sign and use some pure JavaScript.
 Add a component based library and you'll never think about your code the same way again.

----

-If you need to brush up on pure JavaScript before you hang up the dollar sign, I can thoroughly recommend Wes Bos' [JavaScript 30](https://JavaScript30.com/friend/JS4PHP) and [ES6 For Everyone](https://ES6.io/friend/JS4PHP) courses.

-I've personally completed both and they really opened my eyes to modern JS and how much it has changed (for the better!).

-<small>_Please note: The above are affiliate links._</small>